 Kathryn is an interior designer with three children.
 Today, she’s shopping online for her weekly stock-up of groceries that she’s scheduling to be dropped off at her doorstep at 5:30 pm, once she’s wrapped up work for the day.
 Two days later, she’s ordering flour and cocoa for curbside pick-up because her children reminded her she had promised to make her infamous chocolate cake as a Friday night treat.
 On Saturday, she picks up a rotisserie chicken and potato wedges as a quick and easy pre-made dinner.

-Although Kathryn is the same customer visiting the same store, she comes in to shop each time for very different reasons.
+Although Kathryn is the same customer purchasing food from the same store, she shops each time for very different reasons.
 As a marketer, knowing when and where she shops, why, and what she’s looking for gives important guidance on how to communicate with her, as well as guidance on how to develop products, experiences and programs to reach her.
 That’s why segmenting your audience is so important—segmentation provides this very guidance.

 In this blog, we’ll explore the differences between traditional and occasion-based segmentation, when to use each, and how occasion-based segmentation can help you develop more impactful products and growth strategies in higher frequency categories.